City-Bureau/documenters-field-guide/src/content/on-assignment/notetaking.md

 ## Assignment Requirements

-* See our notes template for instructions.
+* See our notes template for instructions
-* Submit your notes within 24 hours after the meeting ends.
+* Submit your notes, summary and follow-up questions within 24 hours after the meeting ends

 ## Example Meeting Notes